To do this, click on "cFos Power Brain Wallbox Configuration" and enter the following:

 Device type | EVSE with OCPP 1.6 |

-Address | Here you must enter the ChargeBox ID that was configured in the EVSE. |
+Address | Here you must enter the ChargeBox ID that was configured in the wallbox. |

 Id | You must enter the connector ID here.
-For EVSEs with one charging point this is always 1, for two charging points it is correspondingly 1 or 2, etc. |
+For wallboxes with one charging point, this is always 1, for two charging points it is 1 or 2, etc. |

 If you want to set up the gateway, you must configure the following parameters.
 To do this, click on "Settings" of the corresponding EVSE and enter the following:

-OCPP Gateway URL | The URL of the OCPP accounting backend, e.g. ws://ocpp.backend.com/ for unencrypted connections or wss://ocpp.secure-backend.com/ for TLS-encrypted connections.
+OCPP gateway URL | The URL of the OCPP accounting backend, e.g. ws://ocpp.backend.com/ for unencrypted connections or wss://ocpp.secure-backend.com/ for TLS-encrypted connections.
 For some backends, it is also necessary to specify a path, e.g. ws://ocpp.backend.com/path/to/resource/. |

-CPP Gateway Password | If the backend operator specifies a password for the OCPP connection, this must be entered here.
+OCPP gateway password | If the backend operator specifies a password for the OCPP connection, this must be entered here.
 If the backend operator does not specify a password, this field can remain empty. |

 OCPP Gateway Client ID | The ID with which the gateway reports to the backend.
 This ID should usually be specified by the operator of the backend.
 Some backends identify their clients via individual keys that are part of the URL, e.g. ws://xyz123.backend.com/ or ws://ocpp.backend.com/xyz123/.
-In this case, the client may be free to choose the client ID. |
+In this case, the customer may be able to freely choose the client ID. |

 Certificates are used when using encrypted TLS connections between client and server.
 To successfully establish such a connection, the server always needs a certificate and an associated private key.
 The cFos Charging Manager already has a self-signed certificate on board.
 Therefore, no own certificates have to be imported.
 However, this option exists on both the server and the client side.